Demographics of Ecuador: Geography

 Due to the prevalence of malaria and yellow fever in the coastal region until the end of the 19th century, the Ecuadorian population was most heavily concentrated in the highlands and valleys of the "Sierra" region.
 In today's population approximately 50% of the population resides in the Coastal (Costa) region, while another 45% lives in the Andean Highland (Sierra) region.
 This means that roughly 95% of Ecuador's population is concentrated in these two regions, which together comprise only about half of the country's landmass.
 In contrast, the Amazonian (Oriente) region, which accounts for approximately half of Ecuador's total land area, is home to a 3-4% of the population.
 The smallest region, the Insular (Galapagos) region, has less than 0.2% of the total population.

 The "Oriente" region, consisting of Amazonian lowlands to the east of the Andes and covering about half the country's land area, remains sparsely populated and contains only about 3% of the country's population, that for the most are indigenous peoples who maintain a wary distance from the recent Mestizo and white settlers.
+This is partly because of a history of violence between lowland Indigenous people and mestizo and white settlers.
+Although this history goes back to the colonial era, cycles of violence impacted local demographics of the Oriente as late as the early twentieth century.
+During the rubber boom, rubber barons enslaved native people and took them far away from Oriente towns to tap rubber.
+Sometimes they were also sold in Iquitos.
+In the early twentieth century, local observers estimated that tens of thousands of Indigenous people were taken downriver into Peru from Ecuador's Oriente.

 The territories of the "Oriente" are home to as many as nine indigenous groups: Quichua, Shuar, Achuar, Waorani, Siona, Secoya, Shiwiar, and Cofan, all represented politically by the Confederation of Indigenous Nationalities of the Ecuadorian Amazon, CONFENIAE.

 As a result of the oil exploration and the development of the infrastructure required for the exploitation of the oil fields in the eastern jungles during the seventies and early eighties, there was a wave of settlement in the region.
 The Majority of these wave of internal immigration came from the southern province of Loja as a result of a drought that lasted three years and affected the southern provinces of the country.
 This boom of the petroleum industry has led to a mushrooming of the town of Lago Agrio (Nueva Loja) as well as substantial deforestation and pollution of wetlands and lakes.